nf2337/Mapping-Global-Foodscapes/resources.md

 Kathrine Harmon, YOUR ARE HERE: Personal Geographies and Other Maps of the Imagination (Princeton: Princeton Architectural Press, 2004)

+Darrin Jenson and Molly Roy, Food: An Atlas (Guerrila Cartography, 2013)

 ## Historical Map Collections and Digital Exhibitions

 [Leventhal Map & Education Center at the BPL](https://www.leventhalmap.org/)